iterate-ch/cyberduck.io/content/pages/changelog/4.0/Press_4.0_en.md

+Title: Press Release Cyberduck 4.0
+Slug: changelog/pr/4.0/en
+Status: hidden

-FOR IMMEDIATE RELEASE
+### FOR IMMEDIATE RELEASE

-Cyberduck 4 released for Mac and Windows
+## Cyberduck 4 released for Mac and Windows

-Bern, Mar 08, 2011
+_Bern, Mar 08, 2011_

 We are pleased to announce the availability of Cyberduck 4.
 The most popular client to access file servers and cloud storage on the Mac makes its debut on the Windows platform after more than one year of development and serveral months of beta testing.